This page last updated Tuesday, 03-Oct-2006 00:39:20 EDT

 Other annoying traits:Never tried alcohol, cigarettes, or other drugs.
 Would be straightedge but I am a carnivore (although I love vegetarian food too).

 Least favorite personal thing:Besides my weight, I get "migraine flashes" - symptoms (obscured vision mostly), (usually) without the headache.
 Also known as "scintillating scotoma" (link).
 I also occasionally suffer from Restless Leg Syndrome.
+(It's funny, now it's almost like a fad disorder!
+I've had it for years, but actually it hasn't happened in quite a while now.
+Without treatment.)

-Marital status:Happily married 8 years and counting to Jill Petillo.
+Marital status:Happily married 11 years and counting to Jill Petillo.
 The date was 24 August 1997.
 Honeymoon Pictures

 Born:Chicago.

-Lived:Chicago IL 1 yr, Des Plaines IL 1 yr, Hoffman Estates IL 9 yrs, Bolingbrook IL 1 yr, Lauderhill FL 4 yrs, Schaumburg IL 1 yr, Hanover Park IL 2 yrs, Palatine IL 8 yrs, Des Plaines IL 4 yrs, now in Chicago IL since 1997 (9 yrs).
+Lived:Chicago IL 1 yr, Des Plaines IL 1 yr, Hoffman Estates IL 9 yrs, Bolingbrook IL 1 yr, Lauderhill FL 4 yrs, Schaumburg IL 1 yr, Hanover Park IL 2 yrs, Palatine IL 8 yrs, Des Plaines IL 4 yrs, now in Chicago IL since 1997 (11 yrs).

 Older TV:Doctor Who.
 Futurama.
 Monty Python's Flying Circus.
 Emergency!.
 The Twilight Zone.
 The Tick.
 Black Adder.
 Red Dwarf.
 The Thin Blue Line.
 Black Books.
 The Prisoner.
+Columbo.
 Twin Peaks.
 Thriller.
 Target.
 Return of the Saint.
 Kolchak: The Night Stalker.
 Pinky & the Brain.
 Clarissa Explains It All.
 The Goodies.
 Land of the Lost.
 Lou Grant.
 Planet of the Apes.
 Mystery Science Theater 3000.
 The Avengers.
 The New Avengers.

 Star Trek:I've never cared for it, in any of its flavors.
 Except I do enjoy the movies (I-VI).
 Now, it may surprise you to learn I bought the original series on DVD and am slowly watching them (for the first time).